 We now see that a checkmark has replaced the exclamation mark in the Email field, indicating that the verification code was accepted.

 Setting up a webhook in the User Profile is similar, but there is no verification step.
 We just need to specify a valid webhook URL.
 See the Event Subscriptions section in the API User Guide for more information on webhooks, including the option for enabling OAuth2-based webhook applications.
 After we enter our webhook URL, we click Save.

 The User Profile section above is something a user can set up one time.
-TradeLens stores the user's webhook and/or email information to enable the delivery of the notifications and alerts.
+TradeLens stores the user's webhook and/or email information to enable the delivery of the notifications.

 Now we will set up the specific notifications that we are interested in receiving.
 From the UI, click Notifications and then click Notifications Settings.

 The Notifications Settings section allows you to select several Notification Types including: Carrier Release, Customs Release, Terminal Release, Customs Hold, Container Ready For Pickup, Booking Confirmation, Verify Copy, Sea Waybill, Bill of Lading, House Bill of Lading, Importers Security Filing, Container Discharged From Vessel At Destination, Container Full Release At Destination, Estimated Discharge From Rail, Actual Discharge From Rail.
 You can also select from multiple Country and Ports (UN/LOCODE) Locations.
 Once you have selected either Country or Ports, you can enter 2 or more characters into the field which will enable type-ahead and additional selections will appear that match the characters entered.
 The Delivery Method can be Login Email, Shipment Manager (default), the Nickname specified for the email (if specified in the User Profile), or Webhook (if specified in the User Profile).

-In our example, we will select Carrier Release for the Notification Types, USRLH as the Port (UN/LOCODE) for the Locations.
+In our example, we will select Carrier Release for the Notification Types and USRLH as the Port (UN/LOCODE) for the Locations.
 For illustration purposes, we will select several options for Delivery Method: Shipment Mananger, our Nickname for our email, and our Webhook.